phpmike/MvBlogBundle/README.markdown

 Features include:

+- URLs SEO friendly
 - Categories with 1 level sub category
 - Article writing with ckEditor (ckEditor provided by Trsteel/ckeditor-bundle)
+- Share your article on Facebook, Tweeter & Google+ (an api key needed for Facebook)
 - Picture upload and management with resizing, croping and rotate (integrated in ckEditor and provided by helios-ag/fm-elfinder-bundle)
 - Comments management with email confirmation to publish
 - Time between 2 comments from same IP is parametrable